majdalsado/majdalsado.github.io/all_collections/_posts/2022-11-13-how-ai-would-describe-me.md

 # 🚀 what am i pursuing now

-I'm currently working as a Solutions Consultant at Ada, helping build confidence in our product with prospective customers by demonstrating how Ada can deliver everything we promise them.
+I'm currently working as a Solutions Consultant at Ada, honing my sales skills and helping build confidence in our Conversational AI product with prospective customers by demonstrating how Ada can deliver value to their business.

 # 🔨 what i also do